Step 1: Controlling Tank by Subscribing to the Joy Topic

 }

-The argument of the callback function is the message type of the target topic.
-Here, a message of the sensor_msgs::Joy type is passed as the argument.
+The callback function’s argument is the target topic’s message type.
+Here a sensor_msgs::Joy type message is passed as the argument.

-What we want to do here is to pass the content of this message (the state of the gamepad) to the control code of the simple controller.
-For this purpose, we use a variable called “latestJoystickState” of the same message type, and copy the contents of the received message to this variable.
-By referring to this variable in the control function as well, the state of the gamepad is reflected in the control.
+What we want to do here is pass this message content (gamepad state) to the simple controller’s control code.
+For this, we use a variable called “latestJoystickState” of the same message type, copying the received message content to this variable.
+By referencing this variable in the control function, we reflect the gamepad state in control.

-Note that this callback function can be called at any time from a different thread than the controller’s control function as mentioned above, In such a case, there is a possibility that the overwriting of the latestJoystickState by this function and the reference to the same variable by the control function will conflict in terms of timing.
-To avoid this, it is necessary to apply exclusion control to the variable access.
-This is achieved with joystickMutex.
+However, as mentioned, this callback function is called from a different thread than the controller’s control function at arbitrary timing.
+In this case, overwriting latestJoystickState by this function and referencing the same variable by the control function might conflict timing-wise.
+To avoid this, we need mutual exclusion for variable access.
+We achieve this with joystickMutex.

-The part of the control function that refers to this variable is as follows.
+The part of the control function referencing this variable is:

 virtual bool control() override